 Cushing’s Disease in dogs is also referred to as Cushing’s Syndrome, hypercortisolism, and hyperadrenocorticism.
 Cushing’s Disease is a hormone imbalance disorder where the body produces too much cortisol.
 It occurs in humans and can also occur in your dog.

 Cortisol is the hormone most well-known for its role in the body’s response to stress.
 It also affects metabolism and the body’s ability to regulate blood sugar levels, which can affect the body’s ability to control weight and can lead to things like insulation resistance and diabetes.
 It can also cause the immune system to be suppressed and make it harder for your dog to fight off infections.

-Causes of Cushing’s Disease in Dogs
+What Causes Cushing’s Disease in Dogs?

 Middle-aged and older dogs tend to be more prone to Cushing’s Disease than younger dogs.
 There are a few types of Cushing’s Disease.
 The symptoms are similar across all types and are caused by a cortisol hormone imbalance.
 However, the origin of the imbalance differs among the types.
 The two most common types are caused by tumors in specific areas and the other can be caused by extended steroid use.